microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplicationKey.md

 # New-EntraBetaApplicationKey

 ## Synopsis
-adds a new key to an application.
+Adds a new key to an application.

 ## Syntax